markboulton/specimen-builder/README.md

 <h1 align="center">Specimen Builder</h1>

 Specimen Builder is a quick and easy way to build digital type specimens.
 It uses [Specimen Skeleton](https://github.com/kabisa/specimen-skeleton) as a base and builds on top of it with a theme design and some configuration.
+Specimen Skeleton is built using [Eleventy](https://www.11ty.dev/)

 The design rationale for specimen builder comes from several months of design research into the effectiveness of digital type specimens.
 [You can read the final report of that research here](https://typespecimens.xyz/journal/specimen-research-insights/).